Aboriginal Stories of Opals

 Gurria swallowed both women and swam down the Narran River but Bhiamie tracked Gurria to a lake, speared him at Weetalibah water crossing, and as Gurria lay dying, rolled over and his squirming created two holes one by his tail (Coocoran Lake) and one by his nose (Angledool Lake).

 As Gurria lay dying, it rained and a rainbow appeared.
 The colors of the rainbow were trapped in the crocodile’s scales, and with it, opal was formed in the ground.
-Bhiamie freed his wives from Gurria amd with the help of Ghee-jar, a little black ant, brought them back to life.
+Bhiamie freed his wives from Gurria and with the help of Ghee-jar, a little black ant, brought them back to life.

 Central Queensland

 One warrior threw a boulder so hard that flow skyward and got stuck in the sky.
-The boulder started to expand until it burst and revealed the colours of a huge opal.
+The boulder started to expand until it burst and revealed the colors of a huge opal.
 As the opal sprit saw the ravages of the war between the two tribes, tears streamed down as a rainstorm.
-When the sun shone to reveal the colours of the tears, the survivors of the war saw their first rainbow.
+When the sun shone to reveal the colors of the tears, the survivors of the war saw their first rainbow.

 Share: